Hydroamination: Reaction scope

 Hydroamination does not occur spontaneously, but requires catalysis.
 It is, however, approximately thermochemically neutral.
-The reaction has a large barrier, because the nitrogen atom lone pair and the electron rich carbon-carbon multiple bond repel each other, and hydroamination reactions, being an addition reaction, are inherently entropically disfavoured (except in the intramolecular case).
+The reaction has a large barrier: the nitrogen atom lone pair and the electron-rich carbon-carbon multiple bond repel each other, and (except in the intramolecular case) addition reactions are inherently entropically disfavoured.
 Radical amination is not a chain reaction, because hydrogen abstraction from the amine to a carbon atom is thermodynamically disfavored.

-Hydroamination reactions have seen extensive academic research, because they are atom-efficient processes that generally use readily available and cheap starting materials.
-Also, direct hydroamination strategies can in principle substantially shorten many synthesis procedures relative to classical aminations.
+Hydroamination reactions have seen extensive academic research, because they are atom-efficient and use common, cheap starting materials.
+Also, direct hydroamination strategies can in principle substantially shorten many synthesis protocols.
 As a result, many different situations now admit hydroamination with the appropriate catalyst.
 Amines that have been investigated include primary, secondary, cyclic, acyclic, and anilinic amines with diverse steric and electronic substituents.
 Unsaturated substrates include alkenes, dienes, alkynes, and allenes.
 Reactions occur both intra- and intermolecularly.
 Markovnikov addition is generally favored, but some tools exist to control the regioselectivity of the addition.